HarshitGupta77/The-Last-Whisper/README.md

 ## 📖 About

-**The Last Whisper** is an immersive Hangman-style horror adventure game built with Python and Pygame.
+**The Last Whisper** is an immersive Hangman-style horror adventure game built with Python and Pygame (And JavaScript for the web version).
 Embark on a mysterious journey which tests your vocabulary and resilience as you attempt to escape the darkness by uncovering cursed words, all set against a haunting backdrop with atmospheric sounds and visuals.

 ## 🔥 Features